Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 Here, $Q$ and $x$ are the fixed-point output and floating-point input, while $S$ and $Z$ represent the scale factor and bias. $\textrm{Int}$ is a function that rounds to the nearest integer, clipping values outside of the representable range.

-After applying our lower-precision operation we return the data to it's original dynamic range by dequantizing the data:
+After applying our lower-precision operation we return the data to it's original dynamic range with dequantization:

 $$\tilde{x}=S Q(x) + Z$$